christiaanderidder/brink-renovent-hru/README.md

 - [tinus5](https://gathering.tweakers.net/forum/list_message/63666318#63666318) who provided the configuration for the Brink zone-valve and CO2 sensors

 Based on the above and [some of my own reverse engineering](https://github.com/pvyleta/ebusd-brink-hru/issues/5), I created my own configuration files, which can be found under the [ebusd config folder](ebusd/config) in this repository.

+The eBUSd wiki gives more information on the eBUSd [message definition](https://github.com/john30/ebusd/wiki/4.1.-Message-definition) and [how to create](https://github.com/john30/ebusd/wiki/HowTos) configuration files.

 ## Known issues